 As the other person is talking

 Pay attention to how much the person is looking at you.
 Give the same amount of eye contact back.
 If the other person isn’t looking that much at you but you’re constantly keeping eye contact, you might come off as too intense.

-The person takes a pause Keeping eye contact during a pause is pushing the person to continue talking.
+The person takes a pause Keeping eye contact during a pause pushes the person to continue talking.
 It can be good if he or she just told a cliffhanger.
 If not, a rule of thumb is to look away whenever here.
 If you want someone to continue talking, you can maintain eye contact and give a quick “triple nod”, which will subconsciously tell the other person to continue talking.
-Try it out, its a great hack!
+Try it out, it’s a great hack!

 You start talking

 Always keep eye contact.
 People will feel confused if you aren’t clear that you’re talking to them.

 Starting a conversation without eye contact comes off as nervous.
 However, research shows that if you need to solve a conflict, it can be a good idea to look away when you’re talking- this shows that you aren’t picking a fight due to the submissiveness of looking away.
 So – to solve conflicts, look away.
 To look confident – keep eye contact.

 It’s almost shocking how fast people zone out if you don’t look at them when you’re talking to them.
 Talking and looking away for too long periods of time will make them assume that you’re just thinking out loud.